-D. Calculation of Normal Value Based on Comparison Market Prices expenses, loading and unloading expenses, foreign inland freight expenses, export survey charges, foreign brokerage and handling expenses, inland insurance, international freight expenses, and terminal handling and other shipment charges, under section 773(a)(6)(B) of the Act.
+We calculated NV for Devi based on the reported packed, delivered prices to unaffiliated customers in Belgium.
+We made deductions for foreign inland freight expenses, export survey charges, foreign brokerage and handling expenses, international freight expenses, terminal handling expenses, and other shipment charges, under section 773(a)(6)(B) of the Act.